Ksldrew/Sample_UI/README.md

-# README – Van Gogh Detail Page (MAUI .NET 9)
+# Van Gogh Detail Page – .NET MAUI (.NET 9)

 ## 1. Overview
-This project is a mobile application UI built with **.NET MAUI (.NET 9)**.
+This project implements a mobile UI page inspired by an art-gallery design for Vincent van Gogh.
-It displays detailed information about Vincent van Gogh, including:
+It is built using **.NET MAUI (.NET 9)** and focuses on modern mobile UI layout, responsive grids, and animated expandable text.

+The page contains:
-- Profile image
+- Profile portrait with circular gold border
-- Artist biography
+- Artist name and biography
-- Expandable description
+- Expandable description section
-- Statistics section
+- Artwork statistics
-- Gallery of artwork items
+- A gallery of other Van Gogh paintings

-The design follows a modern card-style layout and is optimized for mobile display.
+- Scrollable card-style layout

+The UI design closely follows the reference image provided in the assignment.

 ---

 ## 2. Technologies
-- .NET MAUI (.NET 9)
+- **.NET MAUI (.NET 9)**
+- **XAML**
-- C#
+- **C#**
-- XAML
+- **CommunityToolkit.Maui v12** (Expander)
-- CommunityToolkit.Maui (for Expander behavior)
-- Android Emulator / Windows Machine
+- Android Emulator / Physical Android Device

 ---

 ## 3. Key UI Components

-### Profile Section
+### **Profile Image**
-A round profile image with a golden-colored border floating above the main card.
+A floating circular portrait positioned above the main card using:
-Implemented using:

 - `Border`
-- `Stroke`
+- `StrokeThickness`
-- `RoundRectangle`
+- `RoundRectangle` shape
-- `AspectFill` image
+- `AspectFill` image alignment

-### Expandable Description
+### **Expandable Description**
-The biography uses **MAUI Toolkit Expander**:
+The biography section uses **MAUI CommunityToolkit Expander**, which provides:

-- Collapsed: shows a **2-line truncated description** with `TailTruncation`
+- Collapsed: 2-line text with `TailTruncation` and **Read More**
-- Expanded: displays **full text** without “Read More”
-- “Read More” disappears when expanded and reappears when collapsed
+- Expanded: full text with **Read More removed**
-- All implemented using XAML `DataTrigger`s
+- Automatic show/hide using XAML `DataTrigger`
-- Text content is center-aligned
+- Center-aligned text for consistency with the sample UI

-### Statistics Section
+### **Artwork Statistics Section**
-A four-column grid displaying:

-- Record
-- Average
-- Popularity (%)
-- Number of items

-Implemented using:
+Displayed using a 4-column equal-width grid:
 ```xml
 <Grid ColumnDefinitions="*,*,*,*" />